Molecular dynamics application example¶

 import commonnn

-from commonnn import cluster, plot, _types, _fit, _bundle
+from commonnn import cluster, plot, recipes, _types, _fit, _bundle

 Print Python and package version information: